Punch Bowl Inn

-The Punch Bowl Inn was an 18th-century grade II-listed public house in Hurst Green, Ribble Valley, Lancashire, England.
+The Punch Bowl Inn was an 18th-century Grade II-listed public house in Hurst Green, Ribble Valley, Lancashire, England.
 It consisted of a number of independent buildings, including what were originally two cottages and a barn, and a 19th-century extension.
 The pub was reputed to be haunted by the ghost of a highwayman.
 The pub closed in 2012 and afterwards stood empty.
-It was demolished in June 2021 without any planning permission to do so and an investigation followed, leading Ribble Valley Council to instruct the owners to rebuild it.
+It was demolished in June 2021 without the required planning permission and an investigation followed, leading Ribble Valley Council to instruct the owners to rebuild it.